hackbg/fadroma/packages/ops/README.md

 </td><td width="50%">

-Represent an existing blockchain, and a controllable identity on it.
+In **Fadroma 22**, these represent an existing blockchain, and a controllable identity on it (i.e. an address for which you have the signing key).

-#### Fadroma 23:
+In **Fadroma 23** operations begin with the following:
 ```typescript
 import Fadroma from '@hackbg/fadroma'
 const chain = await Fadroma.connect()